 Iyengar yoga is named after and developed by B.K.S.
 Iyengar who was a direct disciple of T. Krishnamacharya.
 Together with Pattabhi Jois (who developed Ashtanga yoga) he was partly responsible for bringing the practice of modern yoga, as we know it now, to the West.

 “Iyengar yoga descends from the most classical Hatha yoga tradition.
 It has evolved into a precise and clear method that’s easily understood by the modern practitioner.
 Lots of attention is paid to the technical alignment of the poses to keep the mind drawn inwards, but also focused and connected to reality.” ~ Adela Serrano, Iyengar teacher

 What makes it unique?

 Iyengar Yoga focuses on three aspects: alignment, sequencing and timing.

-- Sequencing refers to the order that the postures are practiced to enable a safe and structured progression of the poses, along with the ‘opening’ and balance of the physical and emotional body.
+- Sequencing refers to the order that the postures are practiced.
+This enables a safe and structured progression of the poses, along with the ‘opening’ and balance of the physical and emotional body.

-When stability has been achieved in a pose, it’s then possible to safely intensify the depth of the posture.
+When stability is achieved in a pose, it’s then possible to safely intensify the depth of the posture.